tnevolin/kb-mod/README.md

 ## Combat related spells

 Fireball and Lightning are well balanced.
 Fireball is more devastating but slightly more expensive.
 Resurrection and Clone are also balanced.
 Resurrection generates twice as more units but slightly more expensive and is limited with initial units count.
 Balance between these two groups (damaging enemy units and restoring own units) seems to be fine too.
 It is about four times more expensive to restore own units, which makes sense as they usually dying much slower.

+# Mechanics.

+I modified the mechanics years ago and do not remember all the bugs and things I fixed.
+The only one I recall is that enemy troops are moving toward the player, NOT toward where the player was.
+That disables the ability to dance around them.
+You either fight or go back.
+In some circumstances, like when you enter the town fleeing from wandering army, you cannot exit the town without a fight.

 # Spoil of war